nikhil-github/api-cab-data/README.md

 `/health`

 ## Project Set up and Structure:
 Project follows a simple three layered architecture.Handlers receives the requests,validates and delegate it to service layer.
 Service layer interacts with DB and cache APIs to fetch the required data.

-Dep package tool have been used for dependency management.
+GO version 1.9 is used for building the API and MYSQL server the database providing cab trip data.

+### Dep is the dependency management tool.

 ### Structure
 Projects have been packaged based on their responsibility(SINGLE RESPONSIBILITY principle)